Update: GSK Wants Generic Zofran Lawsuits Dismissed

 - 1 reference to Ileal Atresia – The small intestine’s small segment, the ileum, is either absent or abnormally closed.

-- 1 reference to Oesophageal Atresia – The esophagus or “gullet” connects the throat to the stomach.
+- 1 reference to Esophageal Atresia – The esophagus or “gullet” connects the throat to the stomach.
 In this defect, the esophagus ends in a closed pouch rather than connecting to the stomach.

 - 1 reference to Dysphagia – Difficulty swallowing.